mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Rejects an offer to share a portfolio.
+    Rejects an offer to share the specified portfolio.